shubhamdhiman/Beat-Pulse/README.md

 To play the song on the First page click on the image of second song in the Latest Release Section.

-Link of the Project: beatpulse.netlify.app
+Link of the Project: (https://beatpulse.netlify.app/)

 Previews are...